QuentinRa/blog.quentinra.dev/info/java/beginner/interfaces.md

 [Go back](..)

-An **interface** is a new type a class where
+An **interface** is a new type of class where

-* everything is public : attributes and methods
+* everything is public: attributes and methods
 * you can only declare ``public static final`` kind of attributes (meaning static constants)
 * instance methods usually don't have a body (since Java8 they can using `default` keyword)
 * static methods must have a body

-We are using interfaces because a class can inherit of one class, but many interfaces.
-With that, we can use the **Liskov substitution principe** with each interface ``implemented`` (that the keyword for inheriting interfaces).
+We are using interfaces because a class can inherit one class, but many interfaces.
+With that, we can use the **Liskov substitution principle** with each interface ``implemented`` (that the keyword for inheriting interfaces).

 Also, unlike with ``extends``, when inheriting an interface, you